 Description

 Given an m x n matrix board containing 'X' and 'O', capture all regions that are 4-directionally surrounded by 'X'.
 A region is captured by flipping all 'O's into 'X's.
+Return the result as a 2D array.

 Examples